ldesi/virtualization_technologies_course/1_full_virtualization/README.md

 ```

 Then, we can start the installation of minimal ubuntu as it will be done on a physical machine.
 We need to specify
-how many virtual CPUs we want (_-smp_ flag), how much RAM will be dedicated to VM, for example 1Gb of RAM (-m 1024).
-Then, start qemu by booting form cdrom (-boot c).
+how many virtual CPUs we want (_-smp_ flag), how much RAM will be dedicated to VM, for example, 1Gb of RAM (-m 1024).
+Then, start qemu by booting from cdrom (-boot c).

 ```
 # wget http://archive.ubuntu.com/ubuntu/dists/bionic-updates/main/installer-amd64/current/images/netboot/mini.iso